EffectOrientedProgramming/book/Chapters/06_Composability.md

   , you will encounter APIs that that return limited data types.

 ZIO provides conversion methods that take these limited data types and turn them into its single, universally composable type.

-## Existing Code

-{{ TODO: subhead rename and what else needs to be here? }}

-We will utilize several pre-defined functions to highlight less-complete effect alternatives.

 ```scala 3 mdoc:invisible
 import zio.*